AUSTRALIAN CRICKET BROTHERS

 Shaun, the elder, has played 38 Tests and 73 ODI’s since 2008 as a left-handed opening batsman who scored an incredible 142 on Test debut against Sri Lanka in 2011.
 Mitchell has played 32 Tests and 57 ODI’s since his 2011 debut for Australia as an ODI bowling all-rounder.
-Shaun is close to retirement though Mitchell, with form on his side, could play for many years to come at the highest level.
+Shaun has since retired though Mitchell, could play for many years to come at the highest level.